<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=396945&amp;fmt=gif">

 Blog » Latest Articles

 B2B manufacturers have generally lagged behind the digital curve, understandably when you consider the complex physical products that can be hard to translate digitally.
-Back in 2020, CMI’s Content Marketing Manufacturing survey showed that only 30% of manufacturers said that their content marketing was sophisticated or mature.
-39% were just at the “adolescent stage” - seeing some early success - or at earlier stages.
+However, the CMI’s latest Content Marketing Manufacturing survey shows a positive upturn with 67% citing more investment in social media, compared to just 40% in 2022.

-Yet, like other industries the pandemic has driven the need for change, with buyers coming to expect (and demand) to be able to connect via digital channels - as PWC’s survey shows.
+Like many other industries, there is a strong need for change, with buyers coming to expect (and demand) to be able to connect via digital channels.

-The manufacturing industry faces particular challenges regarding content creation which employee generated content can help solve.
-I’m going to share the what and the how in this blog, along with five easy ways to get your experts involved with content creation.
+The manufacturing industry faces challenges regarding content creation which employee-generated content can help solve.
+Let’s explore the what and the how in this blog, along with five easy ways to get your experts involved with content creation.

 Employee Generated Content (ECG) is content that is created by your employees instead of by your marketing department.
 It can take any form - from blogs and social media posts to videos, images or even podcasts.